OscarSavolainenDR/EasyQuant/README.md

 pip install -e .
 ```

+### Tutorials
+We provided a handful of tutorials on all of the major parts of this repo, e.g. visualization plots,

+TODO: PTQ observers, quantization modules, unit tests, etc.

+### Logging
+Logging to console is provided, and by default the level is set to `INFO`.
+When debugging, feel free to change this level to `DEBUG` in `utils.logger.py`.
+Some logging is set to `DEBUG`, and may come in useful when trying to make things work.
+Of course, if anything is causing a noticeable issue, please open up an Issue on this Github repo / get in touch and we'll get to it!

 ## Suggestions
 I'd generally suggest adding any folder that you generate plots into (e.g. Sensitivity Analysis plots), into a `.gitignore` file.
 It'll keep our git history from getting filled up with PNG files.